Dialpuri/PrivateerDatabase/README.md

 ## Questions?

-If you have any questions, feel free to reach out to me via email - jsd523 at york.ac.uk
+If you have any questions, feel free to reach out to me via email - jordan.dialpuri at york.ac.uk